hossain-khan/android-code-with-ai/docs/ADDING_COURSES.md

   logic errors.
 - **Go** and **Rust** snippets are compiled as complete programs, so they must include an entry point (`func main` / `fn main`) unless flagged non-runnable.
+- **Kotlin** snippets come in two shapes: valid top-level declarations, and REPL-style top-level statements that a plain `.kt` file rejects.
+The exporter emits both a raw `snippet.kt` and a `wrapped.kt` (the snippet inside `fun main`); CI compiles the raw form first and falls back to the wrapped form, so a snippet passes if either compiles. `kotlinc` is not pre-installed on the runner, so the job downloads the official compiler.
+The check is stdlib-only, so snippets that need `kotlinx.coroutines` are flagged `codeRunnable = false`.

 ### Adding a new language to CI